 Michelle Mancino Marsh has built an impressive track-record practicing in the areas of trademark and copyright law, unfair competition, anti-counterfeiting/anti-piracy, internet law, fashion law, design patent, trade secrets and mask work protection.
-She is the Chair of the firm‘s Fashion, Apparel and Footwear law practice, representing some of the best known brands and retailers in the fashion and footwear industries in all aspects of intellectual property protection and defense.
+She is the chair of the firm‘s Fashion, Apparel and Footwear law practice, representing some of the best known brands and retailers in the fashion and footwear industries in all aspects of intellectual property protection and defense.

-Complementing her litigation work, her practice also includes counseling and opinions, devising cost-effective brand protection programs, negotiating licenses, IP acquisitions and co-branding agreements on behalf of clients.
-She has presented numerous speeches to industry professionals on a wide variety of topics, including the Impact of GTLD Expansion, Famous Marks Protection in the U.S., Avoiding Litigation in the Footwear Industry, Legal Trends in Social Media, and Non-Traditional Trademark Protection.
+Complementing her litigation work, Ms. Marsh’s practice also includes counseling and opinions, devising cost-effective brand protection programs, negotiating licenses, IP acquisitions, and co-branding agreements on behalf of clients.Ms.
+Marsh has presented numerous speeches to industry professionals on a wide variety of topics, including the impact of the gTLD expansion, famous marks protection in the United States, avoiding litigation in the footwear industry, legal trends in social media, and non-traditional trademark protection.